-Caracals are solitary cats, living most of their lives alone.
+Caracals (scientific name: Caracal caracal) are solitary cats, living most of their lives alone.
 Female caracals will take care of their kittens until they are around a year old and then the kittens leave to find their own territories.
 In Africa, Caracals are known as “Little Lions” for their fierce attitudes and aggressive nature.

 - Reddish-brown, tawny (orange-brown) colored fur

-- Black ears with long tufts of hair at the tips
+- Black ears with long tufts of hair at the tips, thought to be used for communication with young or other caracals

 - White bellies

 Caracals live in Africa and the Middle East in a variety of habitats including woodlands, savannas, and semi-deserts.
 They live in mostly arid (dry) habitats with some rainfall and cover.
 A caracal will typically remain in its territory its entire life.
 Female caracals have smaller habitats than males.